Monday, November 15, 2010

 3:30 p.m. - 5:00 p.m.

-Moderator: Nikkia Anderson, Senior Information Specialist, Information International Associates, Inc.Jeff Carr, Senior Manager, Search & Findability, Earley & Associates and Adjunct Faculty Columbia University in the City of New YorkPaul M. Wlodarczyk, Director, Solutions Consulting, Earley & AssociatesChris McNulty, CTO, Dell
+Moderator: Nikkia Anderson, Senior Information Specialist, Information International Associates, Inc.Jeff Carr, Senior Manager, Search & Findability, Earley & Associates Adjunct Faculty Columbia University in the City of New YorkPaul M. Wlodarczyk, Director, Solutions Consulting, Earley & AssociatesChris McNulty, CTO, Dell

 This in-depth session looks at the core SharePoint information architecture components and how taxonomies and faceted search can improve findability.
 The first presentation shares tips and techniques for how to leverage taxonomy and metadata to improve navigation and search in your SharePoint portal, and discusses the tool's limitations and potential solutions for complex taxonomic structures and faceted search, including custom development and third-party add-ons.
 Wlodarczyk explains how hierarchical metadata is not SharePoint's strong suit and shares a range of add-ons and third-party tools for taxonomy and tagging that work in the SharePoint environment.
 He talks about the technological options, from low-cost web parts to larger tools with multiple taxonomy, tagging and search capabilities.
 McNulty looks at the new managed metadata services for managing taxonomies, folksonomies, tags, metadata, and content types in SharePoint 2010.

 Grand Opening Reception in the Enterprise Solutions Showcase